Bogdan-Branzaniuc/Daniela-Handmade-Shop/README.md

 # All Parties involved and their goals

+### The customer's goals are
+* Buying their desired clothes or handmade accessories with just a few clicks
+* Making payments online and receiving their products delivered at home.

-### The business goals for this website are
+### The goals for this Ecommerce are
+* Providing handmade clothing products to paying customers

-* 1
+* Generating online payments
+* Making sure customers get what they paied for

-### The customer goals of this website are
+### The administrator goals are

-* 1
+* Being able to add, delete, edit products in the store
+* Being able to create and delete colors and categories

 ### The Ideal Client

-* 1
+* Likes to wear unique clothes

 ### User Stories

-* As a User I want to be able to create a suggestion so I can help the comunity with my input
+* As User I want to be able to log in with my google or facebook accounts or create a new account on the website
+* As User I want to have the option to change my details in my profile page, So the checkout process will be easier every time, or, Once I complete the checkout once, I can save my details on my profile or not.
+* As User I want to have a checkout page where I can pay with my credit card, without necessarily having an account
-* As a USER I want to be able to **SEE my non-approved suggestions** so I can **edit or delete them without waiting for them to be approved first**
+* As User I want to be able to connect my google account to my existing account on the website, so In the future I can login with google
+* As a Customer I want to be able to see, filter and navigate through all the available products
+* As a User I want to see a product description when I click on a Product
-* As a USER I want to be able to Edit a suggestion if I want to add something to it or fix typo's
+* As User I want to be able to add a product to my bag and go to the checkout or continue shopping
+* As User I want to be able to edit the products configuration in my bag before going to the checkout page
-* As a USER I want to be able to delete my suggestion so I can remove it if I changed my mind
+* As User I want to be able to adjust the bag by setting a different quantity directly from the products page, and also from my shopping cart list
+* As user I want to delete an Item from bag either by pressing a button or setting the quantity to 0
-* As a USER I want to be able to Upvote Another user suggestion if I like it and want it implemented in future streams or website Architecture
+* As User I want to be able to see my profile page and edit my personal details

 ### Moderator Stories

-* As an **Admin** I want to be able to see and filter suggestions like a user, but including the non-approved suggestions
+* As Admin I want to ensure my users will always receive their order information, even when a desync happens in the checkout form.
-* As an **Admin** I want to have a live-countdown in the home page to the next stream so my users can clearly see the time left to the closest stream
-* As and **Admin** I want to be able to retrieve my Stream Schedule from Twitch so I can display it into the Home Page
+* As Admin I want to be able to add new categories or delete old ones, As my collections might change in the future, I also want the categories to be displayed in the navbar
-* As an **Admin** I want to have an embeded Iframe with my Live or Offline status where my viewers can see me live directly from my website
-* As an **Admin** I want to be able to ban a user on my website so I can mentain a positive environment
-* As an **Admin** I want to be able to unban users so I can give them another chance or fix a mistake when banning the wrong user
+* As Admin I want to be able to add new available colors to the website, by only selecting the color without knowing it's name
-* As an **Admin** I want to be able to Display the user an error page when reaching a wrong url or display a Banned Page if the user was banned or a "you have to log in" page for suggestions and profile pages
+* As Admin I want to be able to edit products in the store, As a new color or category was added to the Store or a "you have to log in" page for suggestions and profile pages
+* As an Admin I want to be able to insert new products on the website

 </br></br></br></br>